Keep your website up and running, safe and secure by following these 7 WordPress website maintenance tips!

 6. Check your website speed.

 The biggest reason that people will click away from your website is if it’s taking too long to load.
+This is an important issue to address when performing WordPress website maintenance.
 Studies show that after about 3 seconds half your visitors will give up and leave.
 I’m definitely one of those people who loses patience quickly!
 You can use the google developers tool to check your website speed:

 Some of the most common reasons for a sluggish WordPress site are: